AlexVCS/nba-scores/README.md

 ## Local Project Setup

-Git, Node.js, and NPM (or your package manager of choice) are required to run this project locally.
+Git, Node.js, and PNPM (or your package manager of choice) are required to run this project locally.

 ### Clone the repo